EDITORIAL ENQUIRIES (not Submissions):

 NORTH AMERICAN POETS

 Bloodaxe is maintaining its programme of publishing books by leading poets from the US and Canada.
 However, our programming does not permit us to publish more than four North American poets in any year (which is four more than most UK publishers!), and our commitments in that area now cover the next few years.
 We receive hundreds of unsolicited submissions from American poets because we are one of the few British publishers with an American poetry list.
-Regrettably, we can no longer consider unsolicited submissions from American poets.
+Regrettably, we can no longer consider unsolicited submissions from American (or Canadian) poets.
 We are continuing to develop our American list, but our future publication of American poets will be by invitation or recommendation only.
 So sorry you guys: you've flooded us with your stuff and we just can't handle this volume of work we are never going to be in a position to publish, excellent though the work may be.

 Please note that we no longer publish books of literary criticism (apart from titles published with Newcastle University).